rafsanahmed28/rafsanahmed28/README.md

 I'm **Rafsan**, an aspiring data analyst from Toronto, Canada.

-I'm primarily interested in **Data Analytics** and currently working on a data analytics project as well as solving leetcode problems.
+I'm primarily interested in **Data Analytics** and currently working on a data analytics project and building my own website.

 I'm really interested in working with large-scale, high-impact products and drive impact and growth across industry-leading services.